SubhadityaMukherjee/AI-knowledge-base/docs/data2vec.md

 - The model architecture used is the standard Transformer architecture with a modality-specific encoding of the input data borrowed from prior work:
 - For computer vision, they have used the ViT-strategy of encoding an image as a sequence of patches, each spanning 16x16 pixels, input to a linear transformation.
 - Speech data is encoded using a multi-layer 1-D convolutional neural network that maps 16 kHz waveform to 50 Hz representations.
-- Text is pre-processed to obtain sub-word units, which are then embedded in distributional space via learned [[Embedding|embedding]] vectors.
+- Text is pre-processed to obtain sub-word units, which are then embedded in distributional space via learned [embedding](Embedding.md) vectors.